dortania/OpenCore-Legacy-Patcher/docs/PATCHEXPLAIN.md

   * Reason: Fixes DRM support on models with upgraded AMD Metal GPUs
   * Logic: Adds args to NVRAM
   * Models: Models with upgraded AMD Metal GPUs
+* `-revasset`
+  * Reason: Enables Content Caching when using VMM spoofing
+  * Logic: Adds args to NVRAM
+  * Models: Any model using VMM spoofing

 ### UEFI -> ProtocolOverrides